 Early Intervention promotes collaboration among parents, service providers and other important people in the child's life to enhance the child's development and support the needs of the family.

-Services may be provided in the child’s day care center, pre-school, Head Start program, early childhood special education classroom or at a location where the child can be seen on an itinerant basis and the family would provide transportation (such as a neighborhood pre-school or New Horizon school).
+Services may be provided in the child’s home, day care center, pre-school, Pre-K Counts program, Head Start program, early childhood special education classroom or at a location where the child can be seen on an itinerant basis and the family would provide transportation (such as a neighborhood pre-school or New Horizon school).